curioustorvald/terran-basic-lua/README.md

 You can also help improving the documentation by adding missing texts, correcting my bad English (if any), or making a translation for non-English speaker like me.
 Don't know how to use TeX?
 Just leave them as plain text/MS Word/Rich Text Format and I'll take care of them.
 (Note: HWP is not to be accepted.
 C'mon, what the f--k is HWP?)

 ### In general
-If you have suggestions/bugs, feel free to report them to Issue Tracker.
+If you have suggestions/bugs, feel free to report them on the Issue Tracker.

 ## How it works